VipulSha99/Assignment8/README.md

 # Assignment 8

-## ✨Tabular Representation in Type Script with LoopBack Server✨
+## ✨Tabular Representation in Angular with LoopBack Server✨

 # Run code for both client and server separately -